ckangnz/ckVim/notes/vimhelp.md

     '' or `` prev cursor point
     gg / G = top / bottom of page
     zz focus cursor in the center
-    Ctrl+] takes to wherever the original function is (must have ctags) CMD or Ctrl + P for opening files
+    Ctrl + p for opening files
+    Ctrl + e for opening from buffer/memories
+    Ctrl + t for looking for function
     // search visually selected word
+    Ctrl+] takes to wherever the original function is (must have ctags) Normal Mode: Ctrl+O / Ctrl+ I jump to previous cursor position

 # Panes / Buffers
     Navigate panes with ctrl+hjkl / closed = :q OR cmd+w